Case Study 13 min read

 return snapshots

 We ran this every morning and wrote the output to a shared read-only dashboard.
 The spreadsheet was retired.
 Revenue tracking became a pull operation, not a manual entry operation.
-Reconciliation disagreements disappeared because there was now one system and one source.
+Our weekly revenue review went from 90 minutes to compile to a five-minute read of the morning report.

 At 15 Creators: Accountability Disappears